 It allows users to import test cases from XML, JSON, TestRail, TestLink, Test Management for JIRA, SquashTM, LeanTesting.

-Step 1: Click on ‘Import’ button as shown in the above screenshot
+Step 1: Click on the ‘Import’ button as shown in the above screenshot

-Step 2: Choose the source type, upload the required file and click on Import button
+Step 2: Choose the source type, upload the required file and click on the Import button

 Export Test Cases:

 It allows users to export test cases in different formats such as JSON, XML, CSV, XLSX

 Step 1: Click on the ‘Export’ button as shown in the above screenshot

 Step 2: Choose the source type and click on the Export button